python/cpython/Doc/library/socketserver.rst

 handler class by subclassing the :class:`BaseRequestHandler` class and overriding its :meth:`handle` method; this method will process incoming requests.
 Second, you must instantiate one of the server classes, passing it the server's address and the request handler class.
-Finally, call the :meth:`handle_request` or :meth:`serve_forever` method of the server object to process one or many requests.
+Then call the :meth:`handle_request` or :meth:`serve_forever` method of the server object to process one or many requests.
+Finally, call :meth:`~BaseServer.server_close` to close the socket.

 When inheriting from :class:`ThreadingMixIn` for threaded connection behavior, you should explicitly declare how you want your threads to behave on an abrupt